Local History: The Cloth Making Industry Facilitated Visit, designed for children in Key Stage 2 groups:

 Object Handling Session.
 An expert-led object investigation session to provide learners with the opportunity to get hands on with objects used and processes involved in the production of woollen cloth in the Stroud Valleys.
 We’ll provide opportunities for sensory investigation and questioning to explore the appearance and use of objects and encourage learning through speaking and listening.

-Practical demonstration session by facilitators from the Stroudwater Textile Trust to explore how wool is spun. (small additional charge of £1 per learner in addition to the regular charge of £4 per learner).
+Practical demonstration session by facilitators from the Stroudwater Textile Trust to explore how wool is spun.
+(There is a small additional charge when an external educator or demonstrator is booked as part of the day, in addition to the regular charge per learner).

 Local History Discovery Trail.
 A chance for children to explore the museum and continue to think about key relevant objects and art that illustrate how Stroud has changed over time.